 The annual attendance report has been released by the Themed Entertainment Association (TEA) and as always, the numbers are fascinating.
-Overall, the theme park industry has seen steady growth thanks mostly to investments in Orlando and in China.
+Overall, the theme park industry has seen steady growth thanks mostly to investments in Orlando and China.
 According to the report, attendance for attractions at the major operators globally is almost half a billion visitors and that’s more than double all the major sporting leagues combined.

 Looking at the top 25 attended theme parks worldwide, you can notice a few major changes.
-Most notably, Disney’s Animal Kingdom jumped 15.3% and saw an increase in attendance of over 2.5 million people.
+Most notably, Disney’s Animal Kingdom jumped 15.3 percent and saw an increase in attendance of over 2.5 million people.
 Remember those naysayers who said no one cares about “Avatar” and this was a mistake?
 Where are those people now?

-Moving on to the top 20 parks in North America, Disney Parks still reign supreme taking the top 5 spots on the list.
-Universal Studios Hollywood saw a 12% increase thanks to the investments made in the park with Harry Potter still paying off.
+Moving on to the top 20 parks in North America, Disney Parks still reign supreme taking the top five spots on the list.
+Universal Studios Hollywood saw a 12 percent increase thanks to the investments made in the park with Harry Potter still paying off.
 It’s also important to note that even though SeaWorld Parks are taking a hit, SeaWorld Florida, SeaWorld California and Busch Gardens Tampa are still within the top 20 parks.
 That still shows that they are doing quite well compared to other regional parks and perhaps, they will turn around and start to show gains in 2018.

 If you want to read even more about the theme park and attractions attendance report, click this link.
 It’s always fascinating and a great read.
 All images and work in this article is thanks to the Themed Entertainment Association.